GaianRangerPlugin/ranger-gaian-plugin/README.md

     `cd ranger-gaian-plugin`
     `mvn clean install`

 This should produce a plugin built in the 'target' directory called ranger-gaian-plugin-1.0.0-SNAPSHOT.jar .
-This contains the plugin code but not the dependent libraries.
+This contains the plugin AND the dependent libraries.

+NOTE: If you had an earlier version of this plugin you may have dependent libraries in the policy directory.
+These are no longer required, you ONLY need the jar file and the config files

 **Deploying the plugin to Gaian**